interjar/configurable-child-visibility/README.md

 This is really temporary solution, we're hoping to get the issues fixed in the core following conversations with various developers/maintainers/contributors.
 The problem with this is that its a case of, is this a Bug or a Feature?

+**If you would like to show options/swatches even if all children are out of stock you need to make a template change, you need to remove the $product->isSalable() checks from the Magento_Catalog::product/view/form.phtml template**

 # Installation

 - Add the module to composer: